 Gathering Proper Materials

-The first step to make BHO is gathering up your starting material.
+The first step to making butane hash oil is gathering up your starting material.
 Generally, any cannabis parts that have trichomes will be good to go.
 This can be trim or high-quality bud, whatever you like.

 Making BHO involves extracting all the cannabinoids and terpenes, so the better the starting material, the better the final concentrate will be.
 This bud should be dried to around 1%, which is much lower than the standard dried flower for sale and consumption will measure.